Obscured by Clouds

-Obscured by Clouds is the seventh studio album by the English progressive rock band Pink Floyd, released on 2 June 1972 by Harvest and Capitol Records.
+Obscured by Clouds is the seventh studio album, and second soundtrack album, by the English progressive rock band Pink Floyd, released on 2 June 1972 by Harvest and Capitol Records.
 It serves as the soundtrack for the French film La Vallée, by Barbet Schroeder.
 It was recorded in two sessions in France, while Pink Floyd were in the midst of touring, and produced by the band.

 The album's only single was "Free Four".
 Obscured by Clouds has been seen as a stopgap for the band, who had started work on their next album, The Dark Side of the Moon (1973).
 The album reached number six in the United Kingdom and number 46 in the United States; retrospective opinions from both fans and critics have been mixed, some critics noting the similarities to their later material.